mosajjal/dnsmonster/README.md

 * Dnstap socket (listen mode)
 * Pcap file (Ethernet frame)

-NOTE: if your `pcap` file is captured by one of Linux's meta-interfaces (eg tcpdump -i any), dnsmonster will not be able to read the Ethernet frame off of it since it doesn't exist. you can use a tool like `tcprewrite` to convert the pcap file to Ethernet.
+NOTE: if your `pcap` file is captured by one of Linux's meta-interfaces (for example tcpdump -i any), dnsmonster won't be able to read the Ethernet frame off of it since it doesn't exist. you can use a tool like `tcprewrite` to convert the pcap file to Ethernet.

 # Supported Outputs